TheFilipcom4607/uncounter/README.md

 2. Navigate to the project directory:

 3. Before flashing:
-   - Ensure your ESP32-S3 Super Mini is flashed with circuitpython and its connected
+   - Ensure your ESP32-S3 is flashed with circuitpython and its connected
    - Make sure you have adequate USB-C cable for data transfer

 4. Flash the device: